My rating: 4 of 5 stars

 The story is told from Cecile’s point of view, and her schemes and machinations are the subject of the middle of the book.
 We also discover how Cecile feels about herself, and her burgeoning awareness of her power as a Machiavellian manipulator of those about her.
 That the results of her schemes might not bring the return of the simple life she knows and desires is hinted at in the title – Hello, sadness.

-Another rather breathless contemporary review on the back cover notes that the sexual revolution starts with Francois Sagan‘s novel; yet this is to claim too much.
+A rather breathless contemporary review on the back cover notes that the sexual revolution starts with Francois Sagan‘s novel; yet this is to claim too much.
 In the novel, the promiscuity of Raymond and his friends is taken for granted, indicating that Sagan was perhaps already aware of such behaviour, at least among the Parisienne set.
 The sexual revolution was perhaps already underway; or, perhaps, journalists had simply found a new name for existing behaviours.

 This was Sagan’s first novel, and is so short it is almost a novella.
 The novel is, in translation at least, an easy read with an urgent impetus.
 Cecile, Anne and Raymond are well drawn; and if the minor characters feel rather more loosely constructed, it is, after all, the dynamic between Cecile and Anne that is central to the narrative.